yotamofek/yotamofek/README.md

 ### Me, in a nutshell 🥜

 My name is Yotam and I've been obsessed with [Rust](https://github.com/rust-lang/rust/) since 2018.
-Low-key open-source contributor, hoping to be become more active.
+Low-key open-source contributor, hoping to become more active.

 Here are some PRs I'm pretty proud of:
 - 🦞 https://github.com/rust-lang/rust-analyzer/pull/10180